 By using better materials, you will avoid problems down the line, effectively saving you time.

 Construction technology has come such a long way in the past few years.
 Making sure to use the most efficient technology available can complete your project faster and run more smoothly.

-There are plenty of other businesses in the construction industry.
+There are plenty of other businesses, like Hardie Boys, in the construction industry.
 Many of those businesses will have more efficient practices or methods.